 The boy's sadness soon turns to fury.
-Armed only with his personal charisma and a cunning intellect, he goes on a devastating path of political and military vengeance.
-Within two years, all the assassins are dead.
-A decade later, after defeating the last of his enemies in battle, he takes his great-uncle's place as the sole ruler of the Empire.
-It's a true story!
-It’s “Octavian: Rise to Power!”
+Armed with a ruthless cunning and personal charisma, he goes on a path of political and military vengeance.
+Within two years, the assassins are dead.
+A decade later, he defeats the last of his enemies in battle and takes his great-uncle's place as sole ruler.

 Paperback, $17.78 (usd) on amazon

 In 27 BC, Octavian took the name Caesar Augustus.
 Here is an excerpt from the 'Biography of Augustus' written by the Ancient Historian, SUETONIUS."

 He was unusually handsome and exceedingly graceful at all periods of his life, though he cared nothing for personal adornment.